alex-dukhno/alex-dukhno.github.io/_posts/2018-12-01-Methods-invocation-inside-of-a-Java-Virtual-Machine.md

 System.out.println(hello); // will print out "Hello"
 ```

 When the JVM executes `MethodHandle#invoke` method first time it will make all checks and wired up `MethodHandle` with exact method thus next `MethodHandle#invoke` method invocations will be direct calls of a method that was looked up.
-What is more `MethodHandle`s allow to bind particular argument values to parameters; as in the code below:
+What is more, `MethodHandle`s allow to bind particular argument values to parameters; as in the code below:

 ```java
 MethodHandle substring = lookup.findVirtual(String.class, "substring", methodType);